lupyuen/lupyuen.github.io/src/prtarget.md

   sparse-checkout-cone-mode: false
 ```

-_.github/labeler.yml_ contains all the configuration needed by _actions/labeler_.
-So we don't actually need the Entire Repo when we're Labeling the PR.
+Config File _.github/labeler.yml_ contains all the settings needed by _actions/labeler_.
+Thus we don't actually need the Entire Repo, when we're Labeling a PR.

-_What about the Changed Files in the PR?
-Should we check them out?_
+_The Changed Files in the PR: Should we check them out?_

 Nope!
 Internally, _actions/labeler_ calls GitHub API to fetch the __Filenames of the Changed Files__ in the PR: [actions/labeler/changedFiles.ts](https://github.com/actions/labeler/blob/main/src/changedFiles.ts#L25-L46)